 Regional Variations in Life Expectancy

-- British Columbia, Ontario, and Quebec have the highest life expectancies at over 82 approximately 83 years.
-(Data from 2015 to 2017)
+- British Columbia, Ontario, and Quebec have the highest life expectancies at over 82 years.
+(Data from 2022 to 2024).

 - The lowest life expectancies are seen in the northern territories of Nunavut, Northwest Territories and Yukon at around 72-77 years